public-office/workshop-syllabus/README.md

   * [Sublime Text](https://www.sublimetext.com/)
   * [VSCode](https://code.visualstudio.com/)

-\* We assume you will choose Atom as your editor and will use it during the course.
+\* We assume you will choose Atom as your editor and Chrome as your web browser during this course.